dargaCode/LogicAndCodingGames/README.md

 # Logic and Coding Games

 Programming-related games are a very popular topic on Reddit and elsewhere.
-These games are the ones I find most interesting and/or have seen recommended most often.
+These are the games I find most interesting and/or have seen recommended most often.
 Some of them actually attempt to teach you a real programming language, and some are more about logical/procedural thinking.

 \[*This list doesn't contain programming challenge sites like HackerRank or LeetCode.
 Those are arguably very similar, but there are a million of them and for my purposes they aren't "gamey" enough to include.*\]